 It’s Summer.
 Children love to be outside when it’s warm.
 There’s lots of running and jumping and climbing and skipping!
 There’s also another thing that comes with summer and all the fun activities that kids get into…ouchies!
 Cuts and scrapes are just expected when they play outside.
 There are always a few falls during their fun playtimes outside!
 This all natural ouchie roller is the perfect blend to help heal those cuts and scrapes quickly!
 And since it’s in a roller form, it’s convenient and easy to use!
-This essential oil recipe for cuts and scrapes is a perfect on-the-go staple for summer (well, really it’s perfect all year round!).
+These essential oils for healing cuts and scrapes are a perfect on-the-go staple for summer (well, really it’s perfect all year round!).

 Essential Oil Recipe For Cuts And Scrapes: Ouchie Roller Blend Tutorial